akshaynorth/Djangomilestoneproject/README.md

 7. Open the Heroku console and navigate to the *Settings* tab, then scroll down to the *Config Vars* section

+8. Click on the "Reveal Config Vars" button

-8. On the *Key* field enter`STRIPE_API_KEY`
+9. On the *Key* field enter`STRIPE_API_KEY`

-9. On the *Value* field paste the secret key from Stripe copied to the clipboard, then click on the **Add** button
+10. On the *Value* field paste the secret key from Stripe copied to the clipboard, then click on the **Add** button

-10. Open the following file to provide the Stripe API public key: `static/scripts/recipe_stripe.js`
+11. Open the following file to provide the Stripe API public key: `static/scripts/recipe_stripe.js`

-11. On the Stripe dashboard obtain the public API access key.
+12. On the Stripe dashboard obtain the public API access key.
 Navigate to  `https://dashboard.stripe.com/test/apikey` then on the publishable API key click on the key to copy it to the clipboard.

-12. Paste the public key to the parameter of the `Stripe()` object in `static/scripts/recipe_stripe.js`
+13. Paste the public key to the parameter of the `Stripe()` object in `static/scripts/recipe_stripe.js`

-13. Redeploy the application to the Heroku platform. (e.g. commit, push to Git and deploy application in Heroku)
+14. Redeploy the application to the Heroku platform. (e.g. commit, push to Git and deploy application in Heroku)